-Figure 23.
-Shrub Thicket Bioswale
+Drawing 5: Shrub Thicket Bioswale

-8.2.13.
 Slope Stabilization and Erosion Control

-The study area has some very steep slopes as illustrated by the 10 foot contour lines shown in Figure 4.
-Combined with highly erodible soils, there is an opportunity to employ re-vegetation and other strategies that help stabilize slopes.
+The study area has some very steep slopes as illustrated by the ten foot contour lines shown on Figure 3.
+Combined with highly erodible soils, there is an opportunity to illustrate revegetation and other strategies that help stabilize slopes.
 The areas of greatest concern are in the center and western sections where the vegetation is sparse and the erosion is most significant.
-However, there are several other locations that would also benefit from slope stabilization, especially near the outfalls from the large commercial industrial sites in the east section.
+However, there are several other locations that would benefit from slope stabilization, especially near the outfalls from the large commercial industrial sites in the east section.

-There are a couple steep areas in the eastern section along the south side of the Tijeras Creek that are actually rock cliffs and are prime bat habitat as shown on the Protected Species Habitat Map (Figure 11).
-Because this area is solid rock and prime habitat, no slope stabilization will be needed.
+There are a couple steep areas in the east section along the south side of the Tijeras Creek that are actually rock cliffs and are prime bat habitat as shown on the Protected Species Habitat Map (Figure 11).
+Due to this area being solid rock and prime habitat, no slope stabilization will be needed.